Lage Zwaluwe-'s-Hertogenbosch railway: The Verster plan

 In October 1869 A.H.
 Verster, a judge from Boxtel requested a concession to construct a railroad from 's-Hertogenbosch to Vlijmen, Nieuwkuijk, Drunen, Waalwijk, Besoijen, Waspik, Oosterhout, Wagenberg en Zwaluwe to Zevenbergen.
 From early 1870 the final designs for the line were made.
 The idea was for the line to become part of a connection from Brouwershaven (at the time a transloading harbor for Rotterdam) to Boxtel, where the Boxtel-Wesel railway was under construction.
-After that, it became silent till early February 1872.
+Work ceased until early February 1872.
 Verster then asked for support from local authorities, but his plans came to nothing.
-The specific geographical features of the area were probably very significant for this delay.
+The specific geographical features of the area significantly may have contributed to this delay.

-Just west of 's-Hertogenbosch the original Verster plan was about the same as that which would later be executed.
+Just west of 's-Hertogenbosch the original Verster route was about the same as that which would later be executed.
 The railroad was first planned to exit the city to the west.
-As the Ministry of Defense ordered Verster to keep 2 km clear of the Waalwijk Meuse dyke, the line was then planned through the Boschveld, a low area seasonally flooded by the Bokhovensche Overlaat (Bokhoven overflow), an overflow in the dyke near Bokhoven.
-From there, the planned line would reach Vlijmen, Nieuwkuijk, Drunen, and the Baardwijksche Overlaat (Baardwijk Overflow).
-The Baardwijk Overflow called for a 'bridge' of 1 km long.
-The stretch through the Boschveld for a 6 m high very solid dyke with many openings.
-All this would cost too much, and so the plan was changed to circumvent Baardwijk to the south.
-Now the military intervened again to keep the railroad away from the fortifications of 's-Hertogenbosch.
-Therefore, the planned connection to that city would have to be made at Vught.
-All this probably hindered the realization of the plans.
+The Ministry of Defense ordered Verster to keep 2 km clear of the Waalwijk Meuse dyke, so the line was then planned through the Boschveld, a low area seasonally flooded by the Bokhovensche Overlaat (Bokhoven overflow), an overflow in the dyke near Bokhoven.
+From there, the line would reach Vlijmen, Nieuwkuijk, Drunen, and the Baardwijksche Overlaat (Baardwijk overflow).
+The Baardwijk overflow called for a 'bridge' 1 km long.
+The stretch through the Boschveld had planned a 6 m high very solid dyke with many openings.
+The cost was thought too much, so the route was changed to circumvent Baardwijk to the south.
+Again, the military intervened to keep the railroad away from the fortifications of 's-Hertogenbosch, so the connection to that city would have to be made at Vught.
+The project was never realised.